chat21/chat21-android-sdk/README.md

     ***this is a mandatory step***.
 You have to create your own application class in which we'll initialize and add extra customization for the Chat21 SDK

-- add the ` tools:replace="android:label, android:icon"` to override the Chat21 SDK app name and default icon:
+- add the ` tools:replace="android:label"` to override the Chat21 SDK app name and default icon:

     ```
     <application